darrendc/phrg-sinatra-from-scratch-readme-pca-000/README.md

 Once your server is running, visit `localhost:9292` in the browser to see `Hello, World!` displayed.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sinatra-from-scratch-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sinatra-from-scratch-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Sinatra From Scratch</p>